Subscribe to this page via e-mail here - Subscribe

 Article 29 - N.T.
 Books Recognized As Inspired

-When Were the Books of the New Testament Recognized as Inspired?
+When Were the Books of New Testament First Known to be Inspired?

 Jon Gary Williams

-The books of the New Testament did not constitute the beginning of God's teachings for Christianity, for they did not exist for several years after the establishment of the church.
-Rather, as these books were penned, they served as a permanent confirmation of the inspired truths that had already been taught by the apostles (John 14:26; 16:13) and, thereafter, became the perfect guide for the Christian system (II Tim.
-3:16,17; Jam.
+The books of the New Testament did not constitute the beginning of God's teachings for Christianity, because they did not exist for several years after the establishment of the church.
+Rather, as these books were penned, they served as a permanent confirmation of the inspired truths that were already being taught by the apostles (John 14:26; 16:13) and, thereafter, became the perfect guide for the Christian system (II Tim.
+3:16,17; Jms.
 1:25; 2:12).

-Another view says that with the passing of time, the first century church somehow came to understand that these letters were inspired and put them together in canon form.
-However, if it took an extended period of years for their inspiration to the determined, this brings up several important issues.
+Another popular view says it was not until after the first century that the early church "providentially" came to understand these letters were inspired and put them together in canon form.
+However, if it took such an extended period of years for their inspiration to the recognized, this brings up several important issues.

-First, it can be rightly assumed that the early Christians were not necessarily anticipating the reception of inspired letters, hence, they would not have been engaged in seeking out and identifying such letters.
-This being the case, what was it that motivated the early church to gradually determine some letters to be inspired writings?
+First, it can be rightly assumed that early Christians were not anticipating receiving inspired letters, hence, they would not have been seeking to identify such letters.
+This being the case, what was it then that motivated the early church to gradually determine that some letters were inspired writings?

 Second, since these letters were inspired from the time they were written and since they contained essential information for the church, what reason would God have in delaying awareness of their inspiration?
-Would not this conflict with God's purpose in giving these inspired writings?
+And would not this conflict with God's purpose in giving such inspired writings?

-Third, would God give an inspired writing and then leave it to human judgment to determine it's inspiration?
-If so, how did the churches do this?
-What method did they use?
-Did they spend time studying these letters over and over before concluding they were inspired?
+Third, would God give inspired writings and then leave it to human judgment to determine their inspiration?
+If so, how was this done?
+Did the churches spend time studying these letters over and over before concluding they were inspired?

-Fourth, as copies of these letters passed among the churches, did each church independently decide their inspiration?
-Did some churches base their decisions on what other churches had already concluded?
+Fourth, as copies of these letters passed among the churches, did each one independently decide that they were inspired?
+Or did some churches base their decision on what other churches had already concluded?

-This view is an inadequate answer to the question: "When did the early church recognize that the books of the New Testament were inspired?"
+Obviously, this view is an inadequate answer to the question: "When did the early church first know that the books of the New Testament were inspired?"

 I Cor.
 7:17 - "And so ordain I in all the churches," and I Cor.
 14:37 - "...the things that I write unto you are the commandments of the Lord."
 Such statements obviously identify this letter as inspired.

 Gal.
-1:2 - Similarly, the Galatian letter, being addressed to multiple congregations, implies that it was of much greater importance than a common letter.
+1:2 - Similarly, the Galatian letter, being addressed to multiple congregations, implies that it was of much greater importance than an ordinary letter.

 Col. 3:16 - "And when this epistle is read among you, cause that it be read also in the church of the Laodiceans..."
 The requirement that this letter be read by a sister church is an indication of its inspired nature.

 I Tim.
 4:1 - "Now the Spirit speaketh expressly..."
 This specifically points to the writer's direct guidance of the Holy Spirit.

 II Pet.
-3:15,16 - By speaking of Paul's writings as "scripture," Peter recognized them to be inspired.
+3:15,16 - By speaking of Paul's writings as "scripture," Peter obviously recognized them to be inspired.
 If he did not immediately identify them as such, what procedure would he have used to so determine?
 Also, since Peter spoke of "other epistles," it is again obvious that there were more inspired letters he had read.

-First were the apostles themselves.
-Obviously an apostle could understand writings that were inspired.
-The apostle Peter, viewing Paul's letters as inspired, is a perfect example (II Pet.
+Obviously the apostles could understand writings that were inspired.
+The apostle Peter, referring to Paul's letters as inspired, is a perfect example (II Pet.
 3:15,16).

-Second were the prophets who were part of the church's foundation (Eph.
+The prophets were part of the church's foundation (Eph.
 2:20).
 Surely they, along with the apostles, could identify inspired writings (Eph.
 3:5).

-Third were those with the gift of knowledge (I Cor.
-11:8).
+Some had the gift of knowledge (I Cor.
+12:8).
 With this gift (which the apostle Paul also possessed, I Cor.
 13:2) such people, no doubt, could identify inspired writings.

-Fourth were angels who could identify inspired writings and make them known to the early church.
-Their involvement in the reception of the writings of Old Testament is evidence of this (Acts 7:53; Gal.
+Angels could identify inspired writings and make them known to the early church.
+Their involvement in the reception of the writings of the Old Testament is evidence of this (Acts 7:53; Gal.
 3:19).
-Also, Jesus speaks of an angel who was to confirm His words to the early church (Rev. 22:16).
+Also, Jesus spoke of an angel who was to confirm His words to the early church (Rev. 22:16).